Dowell-Lab/FStitch/README.md

 ## Running FStitch

-The Fast Read Stitcher program is divided into two main commands: “train” and “segment”. “train” estimates the necessary probabilistic model parameters and “segment” pulls the output from “train” and classifies the entire genome into _active_ and _inactive_ regions of regions of high density read coverage.
+The Fast Read Stitcher program is divided into two main commands: `train` and `segment`

-Note that a quick reference to the below parameters and software usage can be supplied by
+* `train`: estimates the necessary probabilistic model parameters
+* `segment`: uses the output model parameters and segments the entire genome into *active* and *inactive* regions of transcription

+To view the usage statement, use following standard arguments (must be compiled!):
 ```
 $/src/FStitch -h